ComposableFi/composable/xcvm/architecture/transports/otp.md

 When a transports fails to transmit a message (such as an IBC timeout or network congestion) the `Third-party Transport` issues a reimbursement to the `Gateway` which then informs the interpreter instance of the failure.

-For `OTP`-registerd transports, the reimbursement itself can be disputed as well.
-After issueing the reimbursement to the Gateway, a short-lived dispute window (hours) allows validators to dispute the reimbursement.
-This avoids the attack vector where a bridge has identified a contract which will retry a cross-chain operation until success, and extract value from that by issueing malicious reimbursements (a cross-chain re-entrancy attack).
+For `OTP`-registered transports, the reimbursement itself can be disputed as well.
+After issuing the reimbursement to the Gateway, a short-lived dispute window (hours) allows validators to dispute the reimbursement.
+This avoids the attack vector where a bridge has identified a contract which will retry a cross-chain operation until success, and extract value from that by issuing malicious reimbursements (a cross-chain re-entrancy attack).

 ```mermaid
 sequenceDiagram